EricThomson/pandastim/readme.md

 You can find `pstats.exe` in your conda directory in `\envs\pstim\Scripts`.
 To learn more about profiling panda3d code: https://docs.panda3d.org/1.10/python/optimization/index

 ### To do (short term)
-- Light refactoring:
+- Refactoring:
     - Basic runthrough of code: documented, relatively clean, etc., including readme.
     -  - what is the deal with setColor versus setBackgroundColor?
 Also in 's' you are setting card color twice.
     - Also genrally the qm-set or whatever?
     - main in stimuli is fubar
+    - why for transform do you use card.setR for 's' but card.setTexRotate?
+Are these different?
+    - what are these different bg colors? sometimes 0 0 0 0 sometimes .5 .5  etc
+    - Get names straight: stim_class or stim or texture for inputs to stim and calling it self.stim? profile_on is sometimes just profile.
 - Saving:
     - Save mechanism check.
 E.g. for save mechanism, save stimulus types and params at top of file before saving which ones were delivered.
     - Have it save start/end time?

-- why for transform do you use card.setR for 's' but card.setTexRotate?
-Are these different?
-- what are these different bg colors? sometimes 0 0 0 0 sometimes .5 .5  etc
-- Get names straight: stim_class or stim or texture for inputs to stim and calling it self.stim? profile_on is sometimes just profile.
 - Add usage note to stimuli for showing examples.
 - Should trim down number of examples.
 Don't need example of everything.
-Just enough for a smart person to figure it out.
+Just enough for a smart person to figure it out: maybe instead of examples in main (just one there), just do stimulus_examples.py, no examples folder.
-- Clean up stimulus_classes versus experiments (former includes experiments)
-- Experiment examples
-  - Experiment we will actually use in simple form: red grating/black/white  spot.
-- Clean up examples and working directories and document the files better.
 - Document how to use ClosedLoopStim.
 Also put closed loop stim in examples.
+- are the ndc2uv used/necessary and should they be in utils?
+- How to make a new texture class.

 ### To do (medium term)